combustion-community-workshop-2017/combustion-community-workshop-2017.github.io/participants.md

 ### Participants

 More information about the participants will be added here closer to the workshop.
+The total number of participants, including the organizers, will be limited to 40.